WalletScrutiny/WalletScrutinyCom/_hardware/opolocosmos.md

 providerReddit:
 ---

-Note: This wallet is on pre-order and hence has not been released yet.
+This wallet is on pre-order and hence has not been released yet.